kettle11/kapp/README.md

 Strives to be unsurprising, quick to build, and straightforward to maintain.

-kapp is a work in progress.
+kApp is a work in progress.
 There are rough edges, unimplemented functions, and many bugs.

 ## Example
 ```rust